-- 1. Preparation by the Faculty Member of the Portfolio for Promotion and/or Tenure - 1.
-Faculty Members are strongly encouraged to consult with their administrator or senior colleagues prior to submitting their portfolio.
-Following the due date for submission, the Faculty Member may not make any further modification to the portfolio. - 2.
+- 1. Preparation by the Faculty Member of the Portfolio for Promotion and/or Tenure - 2.
 Review at the Department Level (Department chair/Associate Dean and Departmental Review Committee, if one exists) - 3.
 Review at the College or School Level (College or School Promotion and Tenure Review Committee & Dean of the College or School) - 4.
 Review at the University Level (University Promotion and Tenure Review Committee, if needed; Provost, and President)